mscaudill/tabbed/paper/paper.md

 metadata, header and ragged data rows.
 To motivate this set we consider the DSV shown in Figure 1.

-![The first 12 lines of a delimiter separated file with metadata and header.
+![The first 12 lines of a delimiter separated file named *sample.txt' with metadata on lines 1-4 and a header on line 7.
+The metadata contains both semicolon delimited and undelimited strings.
+Notice the data section uses a different delimiter than the metadta and contains mixed data types.
-Metadata lines 1-3 use a ';' delimiter while line 4 is an undelimited string.
-The header and data sections use the pipe '|' delimiter \label{fig: sample}]( sample_dsv.png){width=600}
+\label{fig: figure1}]( sample_dsv.png){width=900}

 ### Structural Detection
-The header located on line 7 marks the boundary between the metadata and data section of the file.
-Automated detection of this line is critical for correct parsing of the file.
-Tabbed auto-locates this line using either type inconsistencies or string value inconsistencies.
+A header line (line 7 of \autoref{fig: figure1} marks the boundary between the metadata and data sections of a file.
+Detection of this line is critical for correct automated parsing.
+Tabbed can locate a header line using string inconsistencies or type inconsistencies depending on the data types represented in the data section of the file.
+Importantly, some irregular DSV files do not have a header, in this case, Tabbed generates a header based on the number of data columns it measures from a sample of the file.

 ### Type Casting
-The strings in the data section of the file represent mixed types that need to be type casted.
+Strings in the data section of the file shown in \autoref{fig: figure1}
+represent mixed types that need to be type casted.
 Tabbed supports conversion to `int`, `float`, `complex`, `time`, `date` and `datetime` instances.
-These conversions gracefully return strings on failure and log the conversion error.
+These conversions are graceful; they return strings on failure and log the conversion problem to an error log for post reading introspection.

 ### Value-based Filtering
-Selective reading from DSV files based on cell content is extremely useful for selecting subsets of the data.
+Selectively reading rows from a DSV file based on type casted content is extremely useful for selecting subsets of the data.
+For example, in the sample file of \autoref{fig:figure1}, users may want to only read data rows where the column named 'annotation' has a string value of 'exploring'.
 Tabbed supports both column selection and row filtering with equality, membership, rich comparison, regular expression matching and custom callables.
-These may be supplied via keyword arguments to the `tab` method of Tabbed's `Reader` class.
+To support an intuitive interface for creating these filters, Tabbed uses simple keyword arguments passed to a method called `tab' of the Reader class.
+Below we illustrate the simplicity of constructing these filters for the sample file shown in \autoref{fig:figure1}.

 ```python
 from tabbed.reading import Reader